 Your SAT essay should NOT use an experimental or creative format – not this time.
 I encourage that kind of stuff in everything you do OUTSIDE of the SAT essay.
 I know how much this bland busy-work essay can suck, but believe me, this is not the time to try writing page-long paragraphs just to prove that you can.

-A “boring” four- or five-paragraph SAT essay structure is important because it gives you a repeatable, stable form to practice with and makes it easier to fill both pages, which is one of our primary goals.
+A “boring” four- or five-paragraph SAT essay structure is important because it gives you a repeatable, stable form to practice with and makes it easier to fill both pages while showing off your evidence, which is one of our primary goals.

 You don’t want to do any more critical thinking than absolutely necessary on the SAT essay – you just don’t have enough time, and it’s early in the morning, and so on.
 So don’t think too hard about your SAT essay structure – just go with what works, i.e. the basic intro-body-conclusion format.